 For example, when a visitor sends a message in English and uses a date/time expression like “tomorrow at three PM”, the bots tool can parse this into a format like “8/03/2018 at 3:00 PM”.
-However, if a visitor uses a date/time expression in a language other than English, the bots tool would not be able to extract and translate this date and time from the visitor’s message.
+However, if a visitor uses a date/time expression in a language other than English, the bots tool will not be able to extract and translate this date and time from the visitor’s message.

-Analyze your bots performance
+Analyze your bot's performance

-Use the performance tab in your bots tool to analyze your bots performance.
+Use the Performance tab in your bots tool to analyze your bot's performance.
 Compare each bots performance side-by-side, and determine which bots have the highest conversation completion rate.
 You can also see a breakdown of how your visitors interact with each bot action.